Don Fornes

 Assessing Capacity

-Assessing a subcontractor's capacity is essential to ensuring they can meet a project's demands without overextending their resources.
+Assessing a subcontractor's capacity is essential to ensure they can meet a project's demands without overextending their resources.
 This involves evaluating their labor force, industry expertise, geographic experience, and operational capabilities.

-- Confirm Corporate Standing.
+- Confirm Contract Size Experience.
 Confirm that the subcontractor has successfully completed projects of similar size and scope.
-This ensures they can manage the complexities and resource demands of your projects.
+This ensures they can manage the complexities and resource demands of important projects.

-- Review Officers and Directors.
-Assess the subcontractor's experience in your project’s industry.
+- Review Industry Experience.
+Assess the subcontractor's experience in the relevant project’s industry.
 Ensure the assigned project manager and team have the required expertise, as these learnings reside at the team or individual level.

-- Inquire About Past Defaults.
+- Assess Geographic Experience.
 Verify the subcontractor’s familiarity with local building codes and regulations.
-Request a list of completed projects in the region and evaluate their ability to leverage local relationships and regulations.
+Request a list of completed projects in the region and evaluate the subcontractor’s ability to leverage local relationships.

-- Investigate Litigation History.
+- Determine Labor Capacity.
 Conduct workforce assessments by requesting staffing plans, historical workforce data, and manpower schedules.
-Compare their manpower trends against their backlog to identify signs of overextension.
+Compare the subcontractor’s manpower trends against their backlog to identify signs of overextension.

 Project Portfolio, including: